Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Applications to cluster algebras associated to orbifolds

-A direct corollary of the above theorem is that the graph covering map $\mathbb T_n \rightarrow \mathbf E(\mathcal A_{\bullet}(B))$ (where $t\in \mathbb T_n$ is sent to the associated unlabeled seed) factors through $\pi$
+A direct corollary of the above theorem is that the graph covering map $\mathbb T_n \rightarrow \mathbf E(\mathcal A_{\bullet}(B))$ (where $t\in \mathbb T_n$ is sent to the associated unlabeled seed) factors through $\pi$ \eqref{eq: from tn to stau-tilt}:

-This is because that the cluster variables are determined by modules, and the coefficients and the exchange matrix of a seed can be read off from cluster exchange relations.
-Taking (locally free) Caldero--Chapoton functions induces a map from $\Delta^+(\mathcal P(T_0))$, the reachable $\tau$-tilting complex, to the cluster complex $\Delta(\mathcal A)$ (whose restriction on vertices is just the vertical map in the above diagram).
-Since non-isomorphic $\tau$-rigid pairs have distinct $\mathbf g$-vectors (which is generally true for any finite dimensional algebra by \cite{demonet2019tau}), this map is seen to be an isomorphism between simplicial complexes.
+This is because the cluster variables are determined by modules, and the coefficients and the exchange matrix of a seed can be read off from cluster exchange relations.
+Taking locally free Caldero--Chapoton functions induces a map from $\Delta(\mathcal P(T_0))$, the $\tau$-tilting complex (see \Cref{subsection: intro tau tilting}), to the cluster complex $\Delta(\mathcal A)$ (whose restriction on vertices is just the vertical map in the above diagram).
+Since non-isomorphic $\tau$-rigid pairs have distinct $\mathbf g$-vectors (which is generally true for any finite-dimensional algebra by \cite{demonet2019tau}), this map is seen to be an isomorphism between simplicial complexes.
 We summarize relevant statements below.